AstarNetwork/astar-docs/docs/nodes/archive-node/docker.md

 ## Start Docker node

-In this guide, we will start a container for both WS and RPC endpoints.
-If you only want one type of endpoint then just remove the unnecessary port and command.
+This guide goes over the process of starting a container with both WS and RPC endpoints.
+For a single type of endpoint, simply remove the unnecessary port and command.

 Launch the docker node in detached mode:

 :::tip
-Please make sure to change {NODE_NAME}
+Make sure to change the {NODE_NAME}
 :::

 <Tabs>